 Unregulated contaminants are those for which EPA has not established drinking water standards.
 The purpose of unregulated contaminant monitoring is to assist EPA in determining the occurrence of unregulated contaminants in drinking water and whether future regulation is warranted.
+The following items are all disinfection by-products that are not regulated individually, but as two groups - Total Trihalomethanes and Haloacetic Acids.
+The chart on page 6 lists the group levels.

-COMPOUND MEASURE MRDL MRDLG YOUR WATER RANGE OF DETECTS COMMON SOURCE OF SUBSTANCES Bromoform ppb Not regulated 0 0.85 0 to 3.53 Bromodichloromethane ppb Not regulated 0 2.93 3.18 to 17.5 Chloroform ppb Not regulated 70 3.05 3.10 to 24.7 By-products of drinking water disinfection; not regulated individually; included in Total Trihalomethanes Dibromochloromethane ppb Not regulated 60 2.73 1.59 to 11.8 Dibromoacetic Acid ppb Not regulated N/A 1.33 1.70 to 3 Dichloroacetic Acid ppb Not regulated 0 4.11 4.20 to 11 Monobromoacetic Acid ppb Not regulated N/A 0.02 0 to 1 By-products of drinking water disinfection; not regulated individually; included in Haloacetic Acids Monochloroacetic Acid ppb Not regulated 70 0.49 1 to 5 Trichloroacetic Acid ppb Not regulated 20 0.1 0 to 5
+COMPOUND MEASURE MRDL GOAL AVERAGE RANGE OF DETECTS COMMON SOURCE OF SUBSTANCES Bromoform ppb Not regulated 0 0.62 0 to 3.24 Bromodichloromethane ppb Not regulated 0 2.93 3.41 to 5.43 Chloroform ppb Not regulated 70 2.45 3.74 to 5.71 By-products of drinking water disinfection; regulated as a group called Total Trihalomethanes Dibromochloromethane ppb Not regulated 60 2.41 1.96 to 5.90 Dibromoacetic Acid ppb Not regulated N/A 1.24 1.4 to 2.9 Dichloroacetic Acid ppb Not regulated 0 3.47 4.5 to 5.6 Monobromoacetic Acid ppb Not regulated N/A 0 0 to 0 By-products of drinking water disinfection; regulated as a group called Haloacetic Acids Monochloroacetic Acid ppb Not regulated 70 0.02 0 to 1 Trichloroacetic Acid ppb Not regulated 20 0 0 to 1